Naveen-Yalla/Bank-Application-using-Python/README.md

 API: https://randomuser.me/api/

-Data Storage: JSON file (dump.json)
+Data Storage: Used dump.json in JSON file to Update the Data.